-- Mark Richter appeals against the decision of the Queenstown Lakes District Council ("the Council") on the Proposed District Plan ("PDP"). - 2.
+- Annemieke Wright appeals against the decision of the Queenstown Lakes District Council ("the Council") on the Proposed District Plan ("PDP"). - 2.
 Wanaka on Water Body Corporate ("The Body Corporate") made submissions and further submissions on the PDP (OS 707 and FS 1028).
 The Body Corporate comprises six residential units and two commercial units.
 The Body Corporate made its submission on behalf of the unit owners.
-Mr Richter owns three of these units and now appeals as owner of those three units.
-Mr Richter is a 'successor' of the Body Corporate pursuant to Section 2A of the Act. - The Appellant is not a trade competitor for the purpose of section 308D of the Act. - 4.
-Mr Richter received notice of the decision on 7 May 2018. - 5.
+Mrs Wright owns one of these units and now appeals as an owner of that units.
+Mrs Wright is a 'successor' of the Body Corporate pursuant to Section 2A of the Act. - The Appellant is not a trade competitor for the purpose of section 308D of the Act. - 4.
+Mrs Wright received notice of the decision on 7 May 2018. - 5.
 The decision was made by the Queenstown Lakes District Council: - 6.
-The part of the decision which Mr Richter is appealing is: - (a) Chapter 13 Wanaka Town Centre Zone; - (b) Chapter 36 Noise. - 7.
-The Reason for the Appeal are: - (a) Mr Richter owns a residential unit located on the Wanaka waterfront and is exposed to noise resulting from activities in restaurants and bars, and from activities within road reserve generally. - (b) Night time noise experienced within Mr Richter's residence can be managed to an acceptable level pursuant to the operative District Plan noise rules.
+The part of the decision which Mrs Wright is appealing is: - (a) Chapter 13 Wanaka Town Centre Zone; - (b) Chapter 36 Noise. - 7.
+The Reason for the Appeal are: - (a) Mrs Wright owns a residential unit located on the Wanaka waterfront and is exposed to noise resulting from activities in restaurants and bars, and from activities within road reserve generally. - Night time noise experienced within Mrs Wright's residence can be managed to an acceptable level pursuant to the operative District Plan noise rules.

-- (c) Mr Richter's residence has been included within the Lower Ardmore Entertainment Precinct in the PDP. - (d) The Council's decision adopts a noise standard 60dBLAeq.hours per day.
+- Mrs Wright's residence has been included within the Lower Ardmore Entertainment Precinct in the PDP. - (d) The Council's decision adopts a noise standard 60dBLAeq.hours per day.
 That level is only appropriate in an area where residential activity is discouraged.
 This is not achieved in Wanaka, nor is it possible given the existing residential units within the Lower Ardmore Entertainment Precinct. - (e) The PDP Wanaka Town Centre Zone provisions encourage higher building heights in identified parts of the Zone, and encourage mixed use, including further residential activity in these parts of the Wanaka Town Centre.
 The mixed use status conflicts with the intentions to separate noise generated by commercial / entertainment facilities from residential activities.
 It is clear that the same approach taken in Queenstown Town Centre cannot be used in the Wanaka Town Centre.
 Existing residences must be protected from unreasonable noise. - (f) The PDP does not provide adequate recognition or protection for residential activity within the Wanaka Town Centre zone.
 Residential units were purchased in reliance of an Objective and Policy framework that evenly balanced the values of both commercial operators and residential activity.
 The PDP places a distinct focus on 'night time activity' and increases the levels of permitted noise which is inconsistent with residential activity. - (g) The PDP imposes inappropriate noise limits on town centre activities.
 The decision gives inadequate consideration to the effects of noise on residential activity, particularly those already established. - (h) The PDP then fails to impose further requirements on noise generators to mitigate the effects of increased noise levels.
 It is inappropriate and impractical to require noise receivers to mitigate the effects of increased levels of noise made by others.
 The mitigation proposed unfairly favours the noise producers to the detriment of noise receivers.
-The decision fails to give adequate consideration to the difficulty of achieving acceptable
+The decision fails to give adequate consideration to the difficulty of achieving acceptable noise level within a residential dwelling with amplified music level outside the building of 60dBLAeq.